Britain consults on shaking-up financial advice sector

 The next stage kicks off on Monday with a public consultation looking at what kind of advice consumers want, how to close any gaps, and what role technology, such as "robo" or automated advice play.

-"The financial decisions people make can have long reaching effects," said Tracey McDermott, acting chief executive of the Financial Conduct Authority which is conducting the review with Britain's finance ministry.
+"The financial decisions people make can have long reaching effects," said Tracey McDermott, acting chief executive of the Financial Conduct Authority which is conducting the review with the Treasury.

 "It is important that the market provides accessible and affordable advice when people need it," McDermott said.